 Made during the residency in the Glass Furnace Istanbul

 Author: Eeva Käsper

 CIRCULUS (Latin) – circle, circuit, orbit, round, ring

 From a cell to a dandelion, from a dome of a cathedral to the globe – the form of the sphere is universal.
-Like there is no living organism without cells, there is no sphere without circles.

 The five sphere have each a unique design.
 Even though they originate from only two different patterns, by combining these patters five unique designs have been accomplished.
 Two spheres have one layer, and three are two-layered.
 Therefore, some spheres are thinner, others thicker.
 The pattern varies also within one sphere.

 The area can be viewed from different perspectives.
 There is a distant view from the upper floors of the surrounding hospital buildings from where you can see the whole rock.
 The other views include those from the lower floors and from different directions, and from the sidewalk that borders the rock.
 It is also possible to walk on the rock.